Click here to view a short, 7-minute video about our program on YouTube.

 Ann Simmons, NCTMB, CMT, CLT

 Ann has been working as a nationally certified massage therapist since 2004 with an emphasis on cancer and chronic illness.
 She has her certification in Oncology Massage and Lymphedema Therapy as well as training in Therapeutic Touch, Reiki, Reflexology and Manual Lymph Drainage techniques.
-The intention of her practice is to support people through their cancer journey from diagnosis to revocery with gentle, caring touch.
+The intention of her practice is to support people through their cancer journey from diagnosis to recovery with gentle, caring touch.

 Hours of Operation